Have you ever heard of the "kissing disease"? If you said that it's mono,

 people.
 Even though it's called the kissing disease, there are other ways you can

 get mono.
-They all involve contact with saliva
+They usually involve contact with saliva (spit).

-(spit) — so sharing straws, toothbrushes, or food from the same plate can
+So sharing straws, toothbrushes, or food from the same plate can spread mono.

-At first, people usually don't feel sick after getting infected with the EBV virus.
+At first, people don't feel sick after getting infected with the EBV virus.
+The

 What Are the Signs of Mono?